supreet007/Football_Analysis/README.md

 ## Notes
 - Frame rate is assumed to be 24 FPS for speed and distance calculations.
-- The perspective transformer module (not included here) converts camera views to a top-down field view for more accurate distance estimation.
+- The perspective transformer module converts camera views to a top-down field view for more accurate distance estimation.
 - The system uses elliptical bounding shapes to better approximate player positions.

 ## Future Improvements